Azure/cli-agent-for-aks/INSTRUCTIONS.md

 Using 37 datasources (toolsets).
 To refresh: use flag `--refresh-toolsets`
 ```

-Currently, we support adding the MCP server toolset through the config file.

 ### AKS MCP Server Integration
 As an alternative to the default toolsets, you can also enable the AKS MCP server with the agentic CLI for AKS for a richer experience.
 This experience spins up the [AKS MCP server](https://github.com/Azure/aks-mcp)) locally and uses it as the source for telemetry